 - AAP launches AAP Connections – a series of bimonthly networking receptions held at African-American owned venues and sponsored by Comcast.

 2004 – 2007

-- AAP committed to raise $120,000 over two years to sponsor United Way Youth Initiatives – the Youth Individual Development Account and Summer Internship Programs, the first of many programs focusing on Atlanta’s youth.
+- AAP commits to raising $120,000 over two years in order to sponsor two different United Way Youth Initiatives: the Youth Individual Development Account and Summer Internship Programs.
+These would be the first of many programs focusing on Greater Atlanta’s youth.

-- AAP engaged the faith-based community through the Concerned Black Clergy, raising $15,000 during Sunday Services.
+- AAP engages the faith-based community through Dr. Kenneth Lee Samuel and several participating churches, raising $15,000 during Sunday Services.

 2000 – 2003

-- Dr. Johnetta B. Cole, Conchita W. Robinson and Charles Stephens joined forces to convene African-American leaders to positively impact the Greater Atlanta community, known as the African-American Initiative.
+- Johnnetta B. Cole, Conchita W. Robinson and Charles Stephens join forces to convene African-American leaders to positively impact the Greater Atlanta community.
+That undertaking is referred to as the African-American Initiative (AAI).

-- Dr. Johnetta B. Cole gave 50 speeches in the community about the new AAP affinity group in the first year.
+- Cole gives 50 speeches in the community about the newly formed African-American Initiative in its first year of existence.

-- AAP doubled the number of Tocqueville Society level members from 19 to 38.
-More than 200 had joined at the Cole Society level.
+- AAI doubles the number of Tocqueville Society level members from 19 to 38.
+More than 200 join at the Cole Society level.

-- The Coca-Cola Company sponsored the first of three “Blue Light in the Basement Party” to build grassroots community support for United Way.
+- The Coca-Cola Company sponsors the first of three “Blue Light in the Basement Party” to build grassroots community support for United Way.

-- AAP holds first signature cause event for AIDS awareness.
+- AAI holds its first signature cause event, centered around AIDS awareness.